Rdailuo/NLP-Chatbot/README.md

 # AI-Driven Claims Fraud Detection System

 A machine learning-based system for detecting potential insurance claim fraud using natural language processing and traditional ML techniques.
-This project demonstrates the practical application of AI in insurance fraud detection while maintaining simplicity and explainability.
+The purpose of this project is to demonstrate the practical application of AI in insurance fraud detection while maintaining simplicity and explainability.

 ## Project Overview